Sollipulli: Eruption history

 Radiocarbon dating at Chufquén has yielded an age of 710 ± 60 years before present.
 This eruption deposited ash onto the caldera ice, while it is absent from the central parts of the Chufquén valley; either it was removed by a later glacier advance or it landed on a glacier which later retreated.
 The eruption occurred relatively recently, indicating that Sollipulli is still active.
 Presently, fumaroles and geothermal phenomena occur at the northwestern foot of Sollipulli.

 The 0.2 km2 Alpehue geothermal field, about 4.5 km southwest of Alpehue crater, is unusual among the southern Chilean geothermal fields as it features geysers.
-It lies within a glacial valley presently traversed by a river that cut a vertical canyon into the volcano.
+It lies within a glacial valley presently traversed by the Allipén River, which has cut a vertical canyon into the Nevados de Sollipulli volcano, close to the intersection between two faults.
 Geothermal features include "spouters", geysers, hot springs and mud pools, as well as geyserite and sinter deposits that form small terrace structures.
 Geyser columns reach 2.5 m height when they erupt.
-The geyser field has been active since at least 7,400 years.
+The geyser field has a total heat output of about 3.3 megawatts and has been active since at least 7,400 years.
 The deep incision and fractured rocks may facilitate the ascent of geothermal waters.